Nirav Dhanesha, PhD

 Publications

 - Dhanesha N, Prakash P, Doddapattar P, Khanna I, Pollpeter MJ, Nayak MK, Staber JM, Chauhan AK.
-Endothelial Cell-Derived von Willebrand Factor Is the Major Determinant That Mediates von Willebrand Factor-Dependent Acute Ischemic Stroke by Promoting Postischemic Thrombo- Inflammation.
+Endothelial Cell-Derived von Willebrand Factor Is the Major Determinant That Mediates von Willebrand Factor-Dependent Acute Ischemic Stroke by Promoting Postischemic Thrombo-Inflammation.
 Arterioscler Thromb Vasc Biol.
-2016 Sep;36(9):1829-37.
+2016;36(9):1829‐1837.
+PMID: 27444201

 Team